-In 2018, the MCAS next-generation operational tests were administered at grades 3-8 in both ELA and mathematics.
-The mathematics assessments included next-generation MCAS items as well as some PARCC items.
-In 2018, the tests in ELA, mathematics, and STE were administered primarily online for grades 4, 5, 7 and 8, with paper accommodations available.
-For grades 3 and 6, online testing was optional.
+In 2019, the MCAS next-generation operational tests were administered at grades 3-8 and 10 in both ELA and mathematics and grades 5 and 8 in STE.
+In 2019, the next-generation tests in ELA, mathematics, and STE were administered primarily on a computer with paper accommodations available.
+(Legacy tests were administered on paper.
+Additional information about Legacy tests can be found in the 2019 Legacy MCAS Technical Report.)